llo7d/3D-Model-Showcase/README.md

 1' Run setup("hair"), wait for it execute then comment it out with #.
 2' press 0 on numpad.
 3' run preview_360("WIREFRAME")

-You can check out the YouTube video how I made it and how I use it [https://youtu.be/qm8ZYKtM7Ho]: here
+You can check out the [Youtube video how I made it and how to use it](https://youtu.be/qm8ZYKtM7Ho "Youtube Video Link")